ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/lambda_functions/nodejs_deployment.md

 ## Deploy a Lambda function using Terraform

-1. Using a text editor, save the code below to in a file called `index.js`
+1. Using a text editor, save the code below in a file called `index.js`

 This is the source code for the Lambda function.